-For the tomato sauce, put in a saucepan the unpeeled garlic and a little’ extra virgin olive oil (If you like spicy you can add a bit of chilli), brown it and add the tomato puree.
-If in season, you can add a little’ basil with tomato sauce.
+For the tomato sauce, put the poached garlic and some extra virgin olive oil in a pan (If you like spicy you can add a bit of chilli), brown it and add the tomato puree.
+If in season, you can combine some basil with tomato.
 Add salt and cook the tomato sauce for Conchiglioni filled until it is very narrow.
 Allow to cool completely the tomato sauce and stored in the refrigerator.

 Clean the herbs, boil them in salted boiling water, drain and let cool in a colander.
 Once the herbs are cold, squeezing them well with your hands and chop with a knife, as you see in VIDEO RECIPE .

-Mix the ricotta with a whisk until it is reduced in cream, then add the chopped herbs, 60 grams of Parmigiano Reggiano DOP, pecorino, the egg yolk and mix well.
+Mix the ricotta with a whisk until it is reduced in cream, then add the chopped herbs, 60 grams of Parmigiano Reggiano DOP, pecorino, the egg yolk and mix it all up well.
 Taste and adjust seasoning.
-Season the filling of ricotta stuffed pasta with a little’ black pepper and nutmeg.
+Season the ricotta filling for the stuffed pasta with a little black pepper and nutmeg.

 Blanch the Conchiglioni or the striped snails in salted boiling water: You need to cook less than half of the cooking time indicated on the package, in such a way that the pasta al dente remains even after the second baking in the oven.
-I suggest you put a drop of oil in the water to boiling and simmer over low heat pasta, so that the conchiglioni do not stick on the bottom and do not break.
+I suggest you put a drizzle of oil in the boiling water and cook the pasta over low heat, so that the conchiglioni do not stick on the bottom and do not break.
 Drain the conchiglioni al dente and put them in a dish.
 When they have cooled slightly, filling each conchiglione with the ricotta stuffing and herbs.
-Cover the bottom of a baking dish with a little’ of tomato sauce and some butter and lay the conchiglioni stuffed with ricotta, in such a way that the part with the filling is facing the other, as you see in VIDEO RECIPE.
-Sprinkle Conchiglioni filled with the tomato sauce and add some’ of grated Parmesan cheese and some butter.
+Cover the bottom of a baking tray with a little tomato sauce and a few shells of butter and lay down the shells stuffed with ricotta, so that the part with the stuffing is facing the other, as you see in VIDEO RECIPE.
+Sprinkle the stuffed shells with the tomato sauce and add a little grated Parmigiano Reggiano and a few flakes of butter.
 Cover the pan with a sheet of aluminum foil.

 Bake the conchiglioni stuffed with ricotta and herbs for 15 minutes, then remove the sheet of aluminum foil and leave gratinating stuffed pasta ricotta for another 10 minutes.
 Churning out, let stand the conchiglioni stuffed with ricotta and herbs for 2-3 minutes and serve.
 Bon appétit!